exivity/pulumi-hcloud-k8s/docs/cookiecutter-options.md

 ### `hetzner_cluster_token`

 **Default:** `""` (empty string)
-**Description:** Your Hetzner Cloud API token for deploying Kubernetes resources.
-If not set it will try to use the value from hetzner_token and when this is not set it will use the env var `K8S_HCLOUD_TOKEN`.
-Can be updated after project creation.
+**Description:** Your Hetzner Cloud API token for deploying Kubernetes resources (CCM, CSI, Cluster Autoscaler).
+This is required when enabling any Kubernetes features that integrate with Hetzner Cloud.
+You can use the same token as `hetzner_token`.
+If not set, you must configure it after project creation using `pulumi config set --path hcloud-k8s:kubernetes.hcloud_token --secret`.

 ## Talos & Kubernetes Configuration